-- Table 3-2 is intended to provide a snapshot of how qualified faculty are deployed across degree programs for the entire accredited unit in the most recently completed regular academic year.
-Because Table 3-2 documents only a portion of the faculty member's contribution to the school's mission-the teaching component-schools are not required to meet the 40 percent SA ratio used to calculate faculty qualifications in Table 3-1, which includes all activities in which a faculty member engages (i.e., teaching, research, service, other) to contribute to the mission of the school.
-However, schools are expected to meet the 90 percent SA+PA+SP+IP ratio across degree programs for Table 3-2 in order to validate that the school deploys qualified faculty across degree levels. - The deployment of the school's blend of SA, PA, SP, and IP faculty members must result from a strategic choice by the school and be consistent with the school's mission and strategic initiatives, and be carried out in a way that promotes high-quality learner success and achievement of learning competencies in all programs, locations, and modalities.
+- Table 3-2 is intended to provide a snapshot of how qualified faculty are deployed across degree programs for the entire accredited unit in the most recently completed regular academic year. - Because Table 3-2 documents only a portion of the faculty member's contribution to the school's mission-the teaching component-schools are not required to meet the 40 percent SA ratio used to calculate faculty qualifications in Table 3-1, which includes all activities in which a faculty member engages (i.e., teaching, research, service, other) to contribute to the mission of the school.
+However, schools are expected to meet the 90 percent SA+PA+SP+IP ratio across degree programs for Table 3-2 in order to validate that the school deploys qualified faculty across degree levels.
+For schools seeking initial accreditation, this expectation is especially critical to validate deployment of qualified faculty across degree levels from the very beginning of the granting of accreditation. - The deployment of the school's blend of SA, PA, SP, and IP faculty members must result from a strategic choice by the school and be consistent with the school's mission and strategic initiatives, and be carried out in a way that promotes high-quality learner success and achievement of learning competencies in all programs, locations, and modalities.
 While AACSB does not prescribe SA deployment percentages by program, location, or modality, a peer review team would normally expect a blend of faculty across degree programs, locations, and modalities and take into consideration the level of degree programs offered at other locations and in various modalities, where such distinction is appropriate.
 Additionally, research master's degrees and doctoral degrees everywhere should reflect a faculty complement with qualifications consistent with what is needed to provide high-quality experiences and outcomes to these learners.
-High-quality outcomes can be demonstrated through assurance of learning data provided by degree program. - Table 3-2 is prepared at a macro-level across all degree programs, locations, and modalities; however, peer review teams may request supplemental breakout of Table 3-2 by a particular location or modality, where appropriate, as determined by the team.
+High-quality outcomes can be demonstrated through assurance of learning data provided by degree program.

+Table 3-2 is prepared at a macro-level across all degree programs, locations, and modalities; however, peer review teams may request supplemental breakout of Table 3-2 by a particular location or modality, where appropriate, as determined by the team.
 It is recognized that blended modalities are becoming increasingly common; therefore, modality in and of itself is often not a necessary breakout.
 Nevertheless, if the peer review team deems it appropriate to view Table 3-2 by modality, it is within their discretion to request the table for a particular location or by modality.